-Intense traffic leads to bigger CO2 emissions and, when combined with other pollutants, can heavily irritate the lungs and cause predisposition to cardiovascular diseases.
-Bigger CO2 emissions also lead to shorter winters and thus a longer growing season for pollen producing plants and other strong allergens, largely affecting how allergies manifest.
+Intense traffic leads to bigger CO2 emissions and, when combined with other pollutants, can heavily irritate the lungs and cause a predisposition to cardiovascular diseases.
+Bigger CO2 emissions also lead to shorter winters and thus a longer growing season for pollen-producing plants and other strong allergens, largely affecting how allergies manifest.
 So no one gets left out.

 Of course, there is no single solution to this.

 No matter the number of causes or consequences, it is decisive to first acknowledge the problem and be aware of how it can affect you.
 There are people that already took action on large scales, constantly trying to combat the effects of global warming, but everything starts with a first change at an individual level.
 Many famous people including actors (Arnold Schwarzenegger, Leonardo DiCaprio) musicians like Bon Jovi or Incubus, basketball players (Steve Nash), skaters as Tony Hawk, supported charities and foundations that help the environment.

 The Union of Concerned Scientists is helping advance science-based solutions for a healthy, safe and sustainable future and discussed some solutions.